ammmir/eymsg/API.md

     GET /feed?heartbeat=15

-In the event that you get disconnected, make note of the last event's `since` value and send it on the next request:
+In the event that you get disconnected, make note of the last event's `seq` value and use it for the `since` parameter in the next request:

     GET /feed?since=1001&heartbeat=15